What opportunities will this course give me?

-This programme is a great stepping stone for a Level 3 Early Years qualification and allows progression for those who have also achieved maths and English GCSE and have a positive tutor recommendation.
+This programme is a great stepping stone for a Level 3 T Level qualification and allows progression for those who have also achieved maths and English GCSE and have a positive tutor recommendation.

 This qualification comes with licence to practice.

 What will I be learning?

 This qualification is made up of 14 units which cover a range of subjects including children's play, learning and development; food and nutrition; health and safety; equality and inclusion and safeguarding children's welfare.

 You will attend a nursery setting for work experience each week in order to gain practical experience in a real work environment and be observed within this placement by your tutor.

 English and Maths GCSEs will be studied by learners who have not previously achieved these subjects.

 You will learn through a mixture of lectures and practical work experience.
 You will be required to attend college for three days per week and a work placement for two days per week.
 All units will be internally assessed using a range of methods including written assignments or tasks, designing a leaflet or booklet, charts or diagrams or setting up an information board as well as being observed and assessed in your placement setting.